paysera/javascript/README.md

     ```

   <a name="modules--multiline-imports-over-newlines"></a>
-  - [10.7](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.
+  - [10.7](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals. eslint: [`object-curly-newline`](https://eslint.org/docs/rules/object-curly-newline)

     > Why?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.